 Feminism; And I think this is what takes the cake.
 The fact that this is a book about women’s rights, but our main character (who is a witch and thus supposedly pro female) shames another girl, outside of simple jealousy, as well as sex workers, just doesn’t sit well with me.

-Plot Convenient things; I said everything fit into a nice tight bow, and in many ways it would have been better if the book were just a bit longer and
+Plot Convenient things; I said everything fit into a nice tight bow, and in many ways it would have been better if the book were just a bit longer and completed in one go.

 Time Taken To Read